 Is the museum organized as a public or private nonprofit or as a unit of state or local government institution that exists on a permanent basis for essentially educational or aesthetic purposes?

+Yes

+No

+If no, please explain:

+There is no character/word limit.

 Does the museum own, use, or care for tangible objects, whether animate or inanimate?

-Are these objects exhibited to the public on a regular basis through facilities the museum owns or operates?

-Before COVID-19 impacts, was your museum regularly scheduled to be open 90 days a year?
+Yes

-- Yes - No
+No

+If no, please explain:

+There is no character/word limit.
-If before COVID-19 impacts your museum was not regularly scheduled to be open 90 days a year, please list additional dates that the museum was open outside the normal operating schedule and the reason the museum was open.

-If applicable, you will have the option of uploading a separate file with your list of additional dates that the museum was open outside the normal operating schedule and the reason the museum was open to supplement your response to the box above.

-Was the museum open for at least 90 days in 2019 and/or 2020?

-If the museum was not open for at least 90 days in 2019 and/or 2020, please explain:
+Are these objects exhibited to the public on a regular basis through facilities the museum owns operates?
+Yes No Before COVID-19 impacts, was your museum regularly scheduled to be open 90 days a year?
+Yes No If before COVID-19 impacts your museum was not regularly scheduled to be open 90 days a year please list additional dates that the museum was open outside the normal operating schedule at the reason the museum was open.
+If before COVID-19 impacts your museum was not regularly scheduled to be open 90 days a year, a this point in the official online application, you will have the option of uploading a separate file listing the additional dates that the museum was open outside the normal operating schedule and the reason the museum was open.
+Was the museum open for at least 90 days in either 2020 and/or 2021?
+Yes No If the museum was not open for at least 90 days in either 2020 and/or 2021, please explain:

-Total number of days the museum was open to the public in 2019:

-Total number of days the museum was open to the public in 2020:

-Are you currently open to the public now?
+Total number of days the museum was open to the public in 2020: Total number of days the museum was open to the public in 2021: Are you currently open to the public now?
 (If you are open to the public now, you will be asked to list the museum's schedule each day of the week at this step in the official online application.)

-List the museum's schedule each day of the week for the 2019 calendar year.
-See page 18 of this PDF sample application for more information.

-List the museum's schedule each day of the week for the 2020 calendar year.
-See page 18 of this PDF sample application for more information.
+Yes No List the museum's schedule each day of the week for the 2020 calendar year.
+See page 20 of the PDF Sample Application for more information.
+List the museum's schedule each day of the week for the 2021 calendar year.
+See page 20 of the PDF Sample Application for more information.